phillipkent/website-pelican/content/pages/about.rst

 ########

 :date: 2016-02-23 12:30
-:modified: 2016-08-18 04:30
+:modified: 2016-12-27 02:18
 :tags: about, frontpage
 :category: about
 :slug: about-me
 :authors: Phillip Kent
 :summary: About text for frontpage

-I am a full-time technical writer working for the cloud computing division of Interoute_ in London.
+I am a full-time technical writer in the IT sector, working for the cloud computing division of Interoute_ in London.

-In spare time I am an education/technology consultant with `Design Science`_ (DS).
-DS is an editorial design and education agency aimed at bringing science and design closer together.

 Samples of my programming activities are at Github_ and OpenProcessing_.

+In spare time I work as an education/technology consultant for the science communication agency `Design Science`_ (DS).
+Current projects include designing the communication elements for the medical research project MetaboLight at UCL.

 I do private mathematics tuition.
 I specialise in secondary maths (KS3 and GCSE) and helping teachers and trainees to prepare for the `QTS Numeracy Test`_.
-I am also available for proof reading and editing of academic writing (theses, dissertations, papers) or technical writing.
+I am also available for proofreading and editing of academic writing (theses, dissertations, papers) or technical writing.

 Other things I have done
 ========================